mvrckwong/localgpt/README.md

     pip install poetry
     ```
 3. Download and install ollama in your host machine.
 [Ollama](https://ollama.com/)
-4. Pull the model using ollama command.
-Here we are using llama2:chat model.
+4. Pull the model by ollama command.
+The project is currently using llama2:chat model.
     ``` bash
     ollama pull --model=llama2:chat
     ```